Integrate your LGL Forms data to flow into LGL

-A key feature of LGL forms is its ability to integrate with your LGL account.
-It is not required to connect a form to LGL, but if you want some or all of the data collected by a form to end up in your LGL database, you'll definitely want to "link" the form and set up the field mapping.
+A key feature of LGL Forms is its ability to integrate with the data fields in your LGL account.
+It is not required to integrate a form to LGL in this way, but if you want some or all of the data collected by your form to end up in your LGL database, you'll definitely want to connect or "link" the form and set up the field mapping.
 This article describes how to do that.

 Link your form to LGL

-From there, click the Link to LGL button above to connect this form to LGL so that its submission data can be sent through automatically.
+Then click the Link to LGL button above to connect this form to LGL so that its submission data can be sent through to your database automatically.